 “The customers would commission me to design according to the design they want, and the colours that they choose,” he explained.

 Unlike mass-produced furniture sold in stores, Imran believed that upcycled furniture is more like a piece of art.
 “People would come by and say: ‘Oh wow, that’s interesting!’
 It becomes a conversation piece in your house,” Imran added.

 Besides providing furniture with a new lease of life, upcycling is also environmentally friendly, said Imran.

 “When a person goes out to buy a new piece of furniture, one tree is cut.
 When you have 100 customers, more trees are cut.

 “So when a customer buys an upcycled furniture, one tree fewer is cut.
 It’s actually good for the environment as well,” he explained.

 If you are interested in upcycling your own furniture, Imran recommended that you set up your workspace outdoors.
 Proper ventilation is important as it will help to air out the fumes that come from your painting.
 Imran himself operates from a small, humble workshop in his garage.

 “First thing you need is a work table, which you’ll use to mix the paints and lay down your tools.
-And the sort of tools that you need are screwdrivers, brushes, masking tape, lots of paint, thinner, wiping cloth, mask and googles.
-Sometimes, you’ll be using a putty to fill holes (in your furniture),” said Imran, who also utilises industrial-grade equipment in order to cater to his customers.
+And the sort of tools that you need are screwdrivers, brushes, masking tape, lots of paint, thinner, wiping cloth, mask and goggles.
+Sometimes, you’ll be using putty to fill holes (in your furniture),” said Imran, who also utilises industrial-grade equipment in order to cater to his customers.

 He stated that these tools and materials are available at any local hardware store.
 As for protecting the floors and walls from paint, Imran mentioned that he would cover up his workshop floors and walls with used carton box material.